 6:00 a.m.
 Wake Up and Ditch the Coffee

-Sleep deprivation accounts for about $16 billion in medical costs each year.
+Sleep deprivation accounts for about $45 billion in lost productivity each year.
 Everyone tries to avoid sleep debt, but don’t blame your morning grogginess on late nights.
 Waking up tired has more to do with the pattern of sleep rather than the duration.
 Even with a full night’s rest, if you happen to wake up during your deepest sleep cycle (REM), you’ll end up feeling sluggish and disoriented.
 To get more in sync with your REM cycle, you’re going to need to put in some work ahead of time.
 Track your sleep cycles and set your alarm to the hour of lightest sleep.
 You’ll wake up so refreshed you may not even need the caffeine boost.

 6:10 a.m.
 Tank up on H2O